 Podcasts have experienced eye-popping growth in the past few years.
 More than half of people in the United States have listened to a podcast.
 And almost one out of three people listen to at least one podcast every month!
 Podcasts have foraged into nearly every industry and arena, including private equity.
-While private equity podcasts are still few and far between, we’ve done the heavy lifting and selected five must-listen-to podcasts dedicated to private equity.
+While private equity podcasts are still few and far between, we’ve done the heavy lifting and selected 9 best podcasts dedicated to private equity.

 1. Private Equity FunCast

 Private Equity FunCast is one of a select few fully-dedicated PE podcasts.
 Devin Mathews and Jim Milbery of private equity firm ParkerGale Capital do a deep dive into the inner-workings of PE firms.
 Since ParkerGale Capital focuses on middle-market technology companies, it’s not surprising that the podcast has a middle-market tech focus.
 A recent episode features CultureIQ CEO Greg Besner who pulls back the curtain and discusses his experiences in working for PE-backed company.
 It’s an engaging and highly-relevant listen.
 Another earlier episode goes behind the scenes of private equity from the sellers' perspective.
 It investigates key questions such as how to select a PE buyer and how to conduct PE due diligence.

 Deal of the Week is a go-to source for staying in the know on all M&A deals.
 The podcast, hosted by Bloomberg weekly, outlines the biggest deals transpiring in the marketplace.
 The episodes couple news reporting with thought leadership to make for an engaging listen.
 One recent episode offered an inside look into Blackstone, the largest alternative investment firm in the world.
 It details what’s in store for the future of the juggernaut with its hundreds of billions of dollars under management.